mohitkaninwal/TranSafeBank/README.md

 TranSafe Bank is a simple and secure banking system project designed for educational purposes.
 It provides a basic framework for a banking application with user authentication and account management features.
 The login information for the initial account is as follows:

  Account 1
- Owner: Mohit Yadav
+ Owner: Mohit Yadav,
- Username: my
+ Username: my,
  Password (PIN): 1111

  Account 2
- Owner: Rohit Sharma
+ Owner: Rohit Sharma,
- Username: rs
+ Username: rs,
  Password (PIN): 2222

  Features